-Material Weakness 2021-001: Prior Period Adjustments
+Material Weakness 2021-001: Restatement of 2020 Financial Statements

-Prior period adjustments were made to adjust the financial numbers as of June 30, 2020, for two purposes.
+Prior period adjustments were made to restate the financial statements as of June 30, 2020, for two purposes.
 Adjustments were made to the final total of accrued building permit fees and permit fee income, in addition misclassifications were identified and corrected in the Project Fund account.